Wildlife in China - Elephants, gerbils and cranes

 Rhesus macaques at Galtaji, Jaipur.
 The Monkey temple was featured in National Geographic Channel's Rebel Monkeys series.
 Image by Ronit Dhanphole available under a Creative Commons License ➚

 Taken in Mai Po marshes.
 Hong Kong.
 April 2014.
 Image by Thomas Brown ➚ available under a Creative Commons License ➚

-Many species from China have found their abroad.
+Many species of Chinese wildlife have found their abroad.
 In the UK, the Muntjac and Chinese water deer have flourished after escaping from parks and zoos.
 The colorful Mandarin duck is now widespread and the pheasant, of which there are several species, is another bird originating from Asia.
 It is, however, for the many beautiful garden plants we owe the heaviest debt to China.
 Europe not only copied Chinese garden design but also imported plants.
 In the late nineteenth century plant hunters brought back many beautiful plants from China which now grace our gardens including: azaleas; rhododendrons; peonies; kolkwitzias; weigelas; peaches; ornamental roses; jasmines; daphnes and lilies.

 Taken atthe Cambridge University Botanic Garden.
 June 2010.
 Image by Magnus Manske available under a Creative Commons License ➚